Pacu Fish Ribs

-While many local restaurants are serving salmon, swordfish or tuna, you'll find sustainable fish like barramundi or escolar.
-Chef Lucas post grilled fish but what he serves each night changes depending on what's fresh and available.
+While many local restaurants serve salmon, swordfish, or tuna, you'll find sustainable fish like barramundi or escolar.
+Chef Lucas post grilled fish, but what he serves each night changes depending on what's fresh and available.

 My wife shared the Lobster Bake with my youngest daughter and feasted on lobster, clams, mussels, shrimp, potatoes and corn on the cob.
-They also served a tasty cole slaw that had a spicy flavor to it.
+They also served a tasty cole slaw with a spicy flavor.
 Both of them thought it was excellent.

 The blackboard posting the daily specials listed Barbecued Pacu Ribs with coconut rice.
-When I asked our server for more information about Pacu and how they can be served as barbecued ribs, she told us Pacu is a Brazilian fresh water fish that grows to over 60 pounds.
-When she told us the ribs looked just liked pork barbecued ribs I knew I had to give them a try and I'm glad that I did.
+When I asked our server for more information about Pacu and how they can be served as barbecued ribs, she told us Pacu is a Brazilian freshwater fish that grows to over 60 pounds.
+When she told us the ribs looked just like pork barbecued ribs, I knew I had to give them a try and I'm glad that I did.

-They purchase their Pacu ribs from Samuels & Son Seafood Company so I looked up their web site and here is what they say, "Pacu grows very fast to very large sizes.
-They can eat almost any food, and are now being raised in huge fish farms throughout the world as a food fish, especially in Brazil."
+They purchase their Pacu ribs from Samuels & Son Seafood Company, so I looked up their website and here is what they say, "Pacu grows very fast to very large sizes.
+They can eat almost any food and are now being raised in huge fish farms worldwide as a food fish, especially in Brazil."

-"The large and meaty pacu ribs, whether fired, grilled or barbequed on a spit are a unique, and highly appreciated delicacy.
-Whole pacu is normally prepared by oven baking or grilling on the barbeque.”
+"The large and meaty pacu ribs, whether fired, grilled, or barbecued on a spit, are a unique and highly appreciated delicacy.
+The whole pacu is normally prepared by oven baking or grilling on the barbecue."

 When our food arrived, I couldn't believe how much the Pacu looked like barbecued ribs.
-They were stacked up on the plate the same way I've been served bbq ribs in restaurants.
-They were glazed with a rich barbecue sauce that had a hint of chipotle in it that gave it a tangy spiciness.
+They were stacked up on the plate like I've been served bbq ribs in restaurants.
+They were glazed with a rich barbecue sauce with a hint of chipotle, giving it a tangy spiciness.
 What a great summer alternative to barbecue ribs.